-- Album with 26 pencil sketches and one watercolour entitled 'Small Egyptian Scraps, 1874', made during same visit to Egypt.
+- Album with 26 pencil sketches and one watercolour titled 'Small Egyptian Scraps, 1874', made during same visit to Egypt.

 - Album, notebook, packet containing an assortment of drawings, letters, and notes, another packet contains copies of deeds and accounts issued following her death.

 - Two watercolours of the temples on Philae island, assumed to have been painted by A. Edwards.

 - First edition of Amelia B. Edwards, Pharaohs, Fellahs and Explorers (1891); Kate Griffith's (née Bradbury) copy, with handwritten dedication to ‘My Katie - Novr.
 1891 - A.B.E’.

 Kept as received.

 Conditions governing access

 Conditions governing reproduction

 Copyright Griffith Institute, Oxford.
 Except for the photocopies of deeds and accounts which are to be housed in the Bristol Records Office.